Baked arugula pesto bread wreath

 Ingredients for Arugula pesto bread pinwheel wreath

-To make the arugula pesto, put 3 cups of fresh arugula, 3 garlic cloves, 1/4 cup parmesan, 1/4 cup blanched sliced almonds, salt, and pepper into a food processor and start it.
-You might need to push the arugula down once so all of it gets processed.
+• Put 3 cups of fresh arugula, 3 garlic cloves, 1/4 cup parmesan, 1/4 cup blanched sliced almonds, salt, and pepper into a food processor.

 Pesto ingredients for Arugula pesto bread pinwheel wreath

-While the processor is running, slowly pour the olive oil over the arugula and let it continue to run.
-Pouring the oil slowly makes a more homogenous pesto.
-Once it’s ready, pour it into a bowl and pour a little extra olive oil (about 1 tablespoon) just on top of the pesto.
-This ensures that the pesto doesn’t become discoloured.
-If you don’t put the oil, the very top of the arugula pesto becomes oxidized and darkens a little.
+• If you don’t put the oil, the very top of the arugula pesto becomes oxidized and darkens a little.
 It will still taste fine, but you want it to look and taste the best it can.

 Pesto for Arugula pesto bread pinwheel wreath

-The Dough
+The Yeast

-This bread dough is similar to pizza dough.
-In a mixing bowl or a measuring cup, pour 2 teaspoons of yeast and 1 1/2 teaspoons of sugar.
-Mix them well and pour 1 1/4 cup of 110 degree F water.
-Set it aside for about 15 mins.
+• Set it aside for about 15 minutes.
 The yeast needs to be activated and the sugar and the perfect temperature of the water help it bloom.

-Kneading and Rising
+Kneading and Rising of the Dough

 Once the dough has risen, punch it down a little to push out the air bubbles.
 Divide the dough into two equal parts and roll it into two 12 inch circles.

-Making the Arugula Pesto Bread Pinwheel
+Making the Arugula Pesto Pinwheel Bread

-Line a 12 inch round baking tray with parchment paper and place one layer of rolled dough on it.
-Pour about 1 cup of the arugula pesto on the dough and spread it all over – all the way to the ends.
+• Pour about 1 cup of the arugula pesto on the dough and spread it all over – all the way to the ends.

 Pesto on Arugula pesto bread pinwheel wreath

-Place the second rolled dough circle on top and press down slightly to ensure that it adheres.
-Now, let’s turn this into an arugula pesto bread pinwheel.
+• Now, let’s turn this into an arugula pesto pinwheel bread.
 To make it into a pinwheel, you will need to cut the circle into 24 equal strips.
 But remember not to cut it all the way to the center.
 I leave about a 2 inch circle in the center that will help hold the pinwheel together.

 arugula pesto bread wreath

 Now comes the fun part.
 This is the part my kids love most.
 They argue over who rolls the best.
-To make the pinwheel, you need to twist each of the strips three times.
-Make sure to twist each strip in the same direction.

 Arugula pesto bread pinwheel wreath